The Open University in Scotland

 "The STUC looks forward to many more years of working in partnership with the OU in Scotland to ensure crucial learning opportunities are open to working people from across Scotland.”
 Rozanne Foyer, STUC General Secretary

-In its 52 years, The Open University has educated more than two million people worldwide, more than 200,000 of whom have been Scots.
+Since opening in 1969, The Open University has educated more than two million people worldwide, more than 200,000 of whom have been Scots.
 It has students in every Scottish Parliamentary constituency and recently published a prospectus for the Scottish Parliament called Skills+ Scotland, setting out key themes to galvanise higher education to support an inclusive recovery from the COVID-19 pandemic.

 “Today’s launch of the Memorandum of Understanding with the STUC sets out our future goals with skills-based learning at its heart.
 A renewed focus on learning, reskilling and upskilling is vital as the nation recovers.